 - How do you approach solving a complex problem that nobody solved before?

 - Tell me about a product feature that didn’t pan out.
 What would you do differently now?

 - What do you value in a great workplace?

-A common follow-up, “What aspects of product management do you enjoy the most and the least?” digs deeper into an applicant’s qualifications, Haar said, and shows how well they are aligned with the company’s organizational structure and mission.
-A good fit at his 30-person startup may not be a good fit at a larger firm where product manager roles are more specialized.
+A common follow-up, “What aspects of product management do you enjoy the most and the least?” digs deeper into an applicant’s qualifications, Haar said.
+The candidate’s response shows how well they are aligned with the company’s organizational structure and mission.
+A good fit at his startup may not be a good fit at a larger firm where product manager roles are more specialized.

 “At a startup like ours, product managers wear a lot of hats,” Haar said.
 “That includes both high-level decisions from product managers who have been around talking to customers and [involved with] prioritization and strategy, but also making sure we’re actually shipping products and getting that value out to our customers.
 How do you balance those two?
 And the answers that I like to hear center around creating value for customers.”

 When a candidate performs well in phase one, Haar said, they proceed to a meeting with cross-functional teams to assess their working style and alignment with the company’s culture.
 This is generally followed by a third interview in which applicants are asked to perform exercises with engineers and designers on a whiteboard.
 What is their problem-solving approach?
 Can they draw and test assumptions?

 During the process, candidates are likely to have an opportunity to share their strengths.
 At some companies, this might be put as bluntly as, “You’ve got X years of core product experience.
 What might you suggest as your key strengths?”

 In a candidate’s response, Riechers wants to see evidence of where they excel, but also “what are [they] uniquely going to add at Square to make not only [their] team but the entire organization better?”

 4. How Did You Prioritize What to Work on for a Product You Owned?